identityapproved/4rchstr4p/README.md

 - Update defaults in each module if you prefer different selections to be pre-checked.
 - Extend the `modules/` scripts or add new ones; each entry simply sources `lib/common.sh` and records results.
+- Drop replacement configs into `dotfiles/` to have them copied into place (existing files are backed up automatically).
+- LazyVim setup relies on `fnm` to supply Node.js; adjust the helper in `install_shell_tools.sh` if you prefer a different runtime manager.
 - For offline or repetitive setups, consider caching `/var/cache/pacman/pkg` and `~/.cache/yay` (or your AUR helper of choice).
 - If you plan to import dotfiles or configure shells further, chain them from `bootstrap.sh` or add new modules.